arun-gupta/whats-my-latency/README.md

 > - Place your screenshot in the `frontend/screenshots/` directory as `main-ui.png`.
 > - Use PNG or JPG format for best results.
 > - To update, replace the placeholder image with your own screenshot.

 ---

+## 📝 TODO

+- [ ] Set up a custom branded domain for the Cloudflare Pages site (e.g., whatmylatency.com or latency.yourbrand.com)

+---